Models of fairness in federated learning: Model and assumptions

-Finally, it is worth emphasizing key differences between our work and \cite{donahue2020model}.
+Finally, it is worth emphasizing key differences between this current work and \cite{donahue2020model}.
 The focus of \cite{donahue2020model} is defining a theoretical model of federated learning and taking a game-theoretic analysis of the stability of such an arrangement.
-While we use their theoretical model, in our work, we analyze completely distinct questions: what are reasonable definitions of \enquote{fairness} in federated learning?
+While we use the theoretical model we developed in \cite{donahue2020model}, in this work we analyze completely distinct questions: what are reasonable definitions of \enquote{fairness} in federated learning?
 When are certain fairness notions guaranteed to hold?
-Additionally, our work is in some ways more general: while some key results in \cite{donahue2020model} only allow players to have two different numbers of samples (\enquote{small} or \enquote{large}), every result in our work holds for arbitrarily many players with arbitrarily many different numbers of samples. \fi
+Additionally, this paper is in some ways more general: while some key results in \cite{donahue2020model} only allow players to have two different numbers of samples (\enquote{small} or \enquote{large}), every result in this work holds for arbitrarily many players with arbitrarily many different numbers of samples.